julianommartins/node_rabbit/README.md

 node app.js

 Every time that you run the app, some worker will recebive the message.
-As rabbit work using round robin, its impossible to tell what worker will receive what message
+As rabbit work using round robin, its impossible to tell what worker will receive the first message